aaronopela/ght-d-tools-bundle/README.md

     # The translation:update command, used by d:trans:refresh and d:trans:add
     translation_update:
+        # If set, all other locales will not auto-generate new translation units
+        primary_locale: ~
         defaults:
             # All the locales to be updated at once
             locales: [ 'en' ]